syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ## Cell customization in Excel while exporting

-You can customize the cells by setting `CellsExportHandler` in `DataGridExcelExportOptions`.
+Customize the cells by setting the `CellsExportHandler` in the `DataGridExcelExportOptions`.

 ### Customize cell value while exporting

-You can customize the call values while exporting to excel by using `CellsExportHandler` in `DataGridExcelExportOptions`.
+Customize the cell values while exporting to excel by using the `CellsExportHandler` in the `DataGridExcelExportOptions`.

 {% tabs %}
 {% highlight c# %}